radcrew/do-not-stop/mobile/README.md

-# Dynamic React Native + Expo Example App
+# CryptoZombies Mobile App

-Welcome to the Dynamic React Native + Expo Example App!
-This repository contains a simple application demonstrating how to integrate the Dynamic product with React Native using Expo.
+Welcome to the CryptoZombies Mobile App!
+This repository contains a React Native application built with Expo that integrates with the Dynamic wallet system for blockchain interactions.

 ## Requirements